Smart Routing with Access Server Clustering and AWS Route 53

 Our configuration consists of the following:

-• Both OpenVPN Access Server nodes must be deployed on AWS cloud.
+• Both Access Server nodes must be deployed on AWS cloud.

 • The DNS zone that includes the endpoint for OpenVPN connections must be hosted on AWS Route 53.

-Start by launching OpenVPN Access Server on nodes located in the two different global locations.
-You can launch with our pre-built images in AWS, or with a basic Linux instance where you install OpenVPN Access Server.
+Start by launching Access Server on nodes in two different global locations.
+You can launch with our pre-built images in AWS or with a basic Linux instance where you install Access Server.

 1. Use the same region where you deployed one of your cluster nodes, selecting the node where you expect the most connections.